 - 1/4 teaspoon fennel pollen* (optional)

 - Coarse sea salt

-- 3. Transfer the beet to a food processor, leaving any charred spices behind on the baking sheet, and pulse until it is finely chopped, 10 to 15 seconds.
+- Dump the beets into a food processor, leaving any charred spices behind on the baking sheet, and pulse until it is finely chopped, 10 to 15 seconds.
 Add the hummus and salt and blend until well combined and smooth.
 Taste, and add lemon juice or adjust seasoning as needed.

 - To serve, place the beet hummus in a bowl or divvy it among serving plates.
 Dollop the yogurt on the side and use the back of a spoon to swirl together with the hummus.
 Drizzle with the olive oil and sprinkle with the almonds and fennel pollen, if using.
 Dust with salt and serve with plenty of pita bread, crackers, or chips.

 *What is fennel pollen?It’s exactly what it sounds like—pollen from the flowers of fennel plants.
 More importantly, it’s a superb way to add the flavors of licorice, citrus, and a touch of sweetness, in a very condensed form, to anything you’re cooking.
 It’s hand-harvested, mainly in Italy, and can be used anywhere you would use fennel or anise seed but be aware, it’s more intense than either.